DrewWilson04/blog/_posts/2019-01-23-options-for-creating-new-site-with-jekyll.md

 ---
 layout: post
-title:  "Options for creating a new site with Jekyll"
+title:  "I don't know what I'm doing"
-author: jane
+author: Drew
-categories: [ Jekyll, tutorial ]
+categories:
-image: assets/images/13.jpg
+image:
 ---

 `jekyll new <PATH>` installs a new Jekyll site at the path specified (relative to current directory).
 In this case, Jekyll will be installed in a directory called `myblog`.
 Here are some additional details: